chenhongming/Semantic-Segmentation-PyTorch/README.md

 # Semantic-Segmentation-PyTorch

 ## Introduce
 A platform for training and testing semantic segmentation models using PyTorch
+## Installation